cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 honest recipient keys, as well as if the honest sender and honest recipient keys are the same.

+HPKE mitigates malleability problems (called benign malleability {{SECG}}) in prior public key encryption standards based on ECIES by including all public keys in the context of the key schedule.

 As noted in {{non-goals}}, HPKE does not provide forward secrecy.
 In the Base and Auth modes, the secrecy properties are only expected to hold if the recipient private key `skR` is not compromised at any point